 It would serve me to finish this post where writing poetry and teaching it may intersect.
 The poem that ends this post came to me while serving as Kimiko Hahn’s teaching assistant at Queens College in 2014.
 She introduced me to the idea of an MFA as I completed my undergraduate days in 1994.
 Google her if you’re not familiar with her work: published by Norton, American Book Award, Guggenheim endowment, other awards–a star in the U.S. poetry establishment.
-She graciously accepted my TA request so I could fulfill a practicum requirement for Antioch University’s post-MFA certificate in teaching creative writing.
+She generously accepted my request to be her teaching assistant for a term, so I could fulfill a practicum requirement for Antioch University’s post-MFA certificate in teaching creative writing.
 She invited me into a new graduate course for secondary school English teachers who wanted to improve their writing and learn how to better instruct their students; it was better than anything I expected.

 Poetry and Cardiomyopathy